 Don't let the exercise fanatics of the world intimidate you!
 You are a beginner.
 Everyone starts somewhere.
 Start at your personal beginning and stay with it.
 You will be more fit tomorrow than you are today.
-Don't let your long term goals overwhelm you.
-Take one day at time, and if that's too much, take one hour at time.
+Don't let your long-term goals overwhelm you.
+Take one day at a time, and if that's too much, take one hour at a time.
 You'll be amazed at how quickly your body will respond to the training and how much healthier you will feel in a short time.

 MyFoodDiary is designed to help you set attainable goals and focus on the importance of each day.
 If you string together one good day after another, you will reach your goals!